 Be yourself!
 We want to make your visit to St. John an enjoyable experience… one that we hope you’ll want to repeat.
 So here are some ot the answers to those questions.

 When you arrive at St. John, park in any open spot in the parking lot and head toward the doors under the canopy.
-When you enter the doors, you’ll be met by one of our friendly greeters or maybe even our pastor.

 You can sit wherever you like and are encouraged to fully participate.

 Everybody feels free to dress comfortably at St. John.
 Comfortably means different things to different people, of course, so, how about this for a better explanation…some folks prefer to dress up a bit, but many prefer to dress casually.
 Yes, jeans are just fine.
 So is a coat and tie.

 Lutherans tend to go from sitting to standing and back again a lot.
 If that is physically challenging for you, please feel free to remain seated throughout the service.